Four unities

 The four unities is a concept in the common law of real property that describes conditions that must exist in order to create certain kinds of property interests.
 Specifically, these four unities must be met for two or more people to own property as joint tenants with legal right of survivorship, or for a married couple to own property as tenants by the entirety.
 Some jurisdictions may require additional unities.

 The four unities

-The mnemonic PITT is used for the four unities here: Possesion, Interest, Time, & Title.
+The mnemonic PITT is used for the four unities here: Possession, Interest, Time, & Title.